WiIIiam278/HuskSync/README.md

 Contributions to the project are welcome&mdash;feel free to open a pull request with new features, improvements and/or fixes!

 ### Support
 Due to its complexity, official binaries and customer support for HuskSync is provided through a paid model.
-This means that support is only available to users who have purchased a license to the plugin from Spigot, Polymart, Craftaro, or BuiltByBit and have provided proof of purchase.
+This means that support is only available to users who have purchased a license to the plugin from Spigot, Polymart, or BuiltByBit and have provided proof of purchase.
 Please join our Discord server if you have done so and need help!

 ### Translations
 Translations of the plugin locales are welcome to help make the plugin more accessible.
 Please submit a pull request with your translations as a `.yml` file.